feathersjs/docs/services/readme.md

 app.use('/my-service', new MyService());
 ```

-All of the database adapters are simply wrapper functions that accept a configuration and return an object or class that implements the `service interface`.
+All of the database adapters are simply wrapper functions that accept a configuration and return an object or class that implements the above `service interface`.
 The next two snippets show a simplified example of what it would look like to create and use a database adapter.

 ```js
 /* awesome-db-adapter.js */